-The EUA's Institutional Evaluation Programme
+Annex 1 - The EUA's Institutional Evaluation Programme

-Participating institutions can distribute this sheet to all participants in the self-evaluation process or in the site visits.
+Participating institutions can distribute this sheet to all participants in the self-evaluation process, in the online meetings and the site visit.

-The Institutional Evaluation Programme (IEP) is an independent membership service of the European University Association (EUA) that has been designed to ensure that higher education institutions gain maximum benefit from a comprehensive evaluation conducted by a team of experienced European higher education leaders.
+The Institutional Evaluation Programme (IEP) is a quality assurance agency and an independent membership service of the European University Association (EUA) that has been designed to ensure that higher education institutions gain maximum benefit from a comprehensive evaluation conducted by a team of experienced European higher education leaders.